robdodson/robdodson.me/src/posts/a-post-with-code-samples.md

 ---
+draft: true
 title: A post with code samples
+description: hello world
-date: '2019-06-18'
+date: 2019-06-18
-draft: true
 tags:
-  - demo-content
-  - code
-  - blog
+  - Fugu
 ---
 The best way to demo a code post is to display a real life post, so check out this one from [andy-bell.design](https://andy-bell.design/wrote/creating-a-full-bleed-css-utility/) about a full bleed CSS utility.